 Hotjar offers a limited free plan and 3 paid plan options starting from $32/month.
 The best part is that you can customize the plans however you want.
 You don’t have to purchase the whole product, you can pick which ones you need.
 Here are the options:

-• Observe.
-With this product, you can get visualizations of user behavior, including heatmaps and recordings.
+- Experience analytics.
+With this product, you can get visualizations of user behavior, including heatmaps, funnels, and recordings.

-• Ask.
-This product is for analyzing user surveys & feedback.
+- Voice of customer.
+This product is for analyzing user surveys & feedback as well as hosting moderated user interviews.

 Here are the main differences between the plans: